 Cynicism is often decried, generally, but on specific issues it is always seen as smarter and more woke.
 In the years I spent with Black Lives Matter or with LGBT causes or economic issues, every victory was met with something to the effect that “There is still oppression so why are you dancing?”
 As if hope and happiness is only justified after the conquest of every malady that plagues this species.
 Then, there would be no reason to hope.
 All victories are intermediate but there is no end.
 I am religious but my beliefs about the Second Coming are more ethereal and eternal than they are physical and of earth so I’m not waiting to celebrate the final victory.
 The only victories we are ever going to have are limited but if the ultimate cause of our activism is human eudemonia, and within that joy, then within the ultimate failure is the human misery that comes from eternal pessimism.

-After Barack Obama was elected, a significant portion of activists’ reaction was “this is meaningless and superficial” and after Obergefell v Hodges the widespread reaction among LGBT activists was “Yeah, but there is still so much homophobia.
+After Barack Obama was elected, a significant portion of activists’ reaction was “this is meaningless and superficial” with regard to racial issues and after Obergefell v Hodges the widespread reaction among LGBT activists was “Yeah, but there is still so much homophobia.
 Don’t let this dupe you”.
 I’m not going to say the 2010’s decade was more good than bad, I’d gladly take civil unions and liberal democracy in exchange for gay marriage and authoritarian nationalism and on the more personal levels people are more anxious and lonely than at any time in living memory.
 Yet, on issues from feminism to racial justice to making socialism mainstream, significant victories have been won.
 We need to sit back and appreciate that.
 We have the most diverse congress in American history, you can get gay married in Alabama, and attractive girls can walk past construction sites now and take for granted they don’t hear anything.

 The cynicism is not only wrong on a factual level, it is also wrong because it leads to paranoia and dark things resultant.
 It was the cynicism of institutions that, partially, led us to where we are.
 The belief that we are living in a dystopia makes people question vaccines, water fluoridation, and civility itself.
 Left and right.
 In Black Lives Matter and way back during Occupy, the most disturbing and annoying people were those donning Guy Fawkes masks or fawning over Malcolm X and masturbating to fantasies of a violent revolution.
 They were convinced that the world was so bad that the reasonable and moral answer was to get guns and start a war.
 Most of them had not done anti-war protests, I had done them and I wasn’t about to start something I had recently opposed.
 Forget MLK’s advocating peace in Alabama, something which is too often whitewashed and abused, let’s remember his advocating peace in Vietnam.
 When you think you’re living in a dystopia then violent resistance becomes seemingly sane when it is usually insane.